-Ability to develop non-surgical, first-line drug therapies for uro-oncology.
+Potential ability to develop non-surgical, first-line drug therapies for uro-oncology.
 Leveraging our innovative formulation technology, we are developing two lead product candidates, MitoGel and VesiGel, as potential replacements to first-line therapy for low-grade UTUC and NMIBC, respectively.
 Both MitoGel and VesiGel are chemoablation agents designed to overcome the challenges posed by the anatomy of the urinary tract by increasing the dwell time and enhancing the tissue coverage of MMC.
 Clinical data generated to date supports our belief that our lead product candidates may be able to replace the current first-line tumor surgical procedures, providing a chemoablation treatment that has the potential to better eradicate tumors irrespective of their detectability and location within the urinary tract.

-Expertise in proprietary formulations of existing drugs for clinical benefit.
-We focus on developing proprietary RTGel formulations of approved drugs whose efficacy for a particular indication is limited by current formulations or routes of administration.
-Our expertise has enabled us to develop proprietary RTGel-based formulations for several approved drugs to date, including clinical stage proprietary formulations of MMC and botulinum toxin.
+Expertise in developing proprietary formulations of drugs for clinical benefit.
+We focus on developing proprietary RTGel formulations of previously approved drugs whose efficacy for a particular indication is limited by current formulations or routes of administration.
+While we have not yet brought a drug to market, our expertise has enabled us to develop proprietary RTGel-based formulations for several previously approved drugs to date, including clinical stage proprietary formulations of MMC and botulinum toxin.
 With 10 Ph.D. or medical doctors on our staff, we have a strong research and development team to advance our product candidates.